johncajigas/philly-vue-exercise/README.md

 # Software Engineering vue.js take home exercise

 We’ve prepared a small project that is related to the work you would be doing in this position, but slimmed down so that it takes a reasonable amount of time.
 You’ll have four days to complete the exercise, so you can work on it at your convenience.
+We anticipate it should take you 3 - 4 hours to complete.

 Feel free to use whatever tools you feel most comfortable with, and let us know if you have any clarifying questions.
 When you’re finished, add all the Vue.js code you wrote to a GitHub repository.
 Reviewers should be able to `npm install` on your project and run it locally.